 When constraints are in force, the estimates of population means and covariances are based on the unconstrained betas.
 However, since the constrained betas are of primary interest, we plot the constrained betas to the screen.
-Only the constrained betas are saved to the output draws and point estimates files.
+Only the constrained betas are saved to the .bet and .csv files.